atlasxomics/AtlasXbrowser_docs/docs/Installation.rst

 Managing Dependencies
 #####################

 * AtlasXbrowser requires the usage of Python 3.7 as well as the installation of multiple outside packages.
-For these reasons we HIGHLY reccomend the usage of a virtual enviroment, specifcally Anaconda.
+For these reasons we HIGHLY recommend the usage of a virtual environment, specifically Anaconda.

 * If an Anaconda distribution is not currently installed on your system see the installation guide here, `Anaconda`_.

-   * To check that anaconda was properly installed open a Terminal window and check the version isntalled by running:
+   * To check that anaconda was properly installed open a Terminal window and check the version installed by running:

       .. code-block::